 1. Delicate Arch

-See this iconic arch on a 3-mile roundtrip hike.
-At 64 feet high and 45 feet wide, it's Arches National Park’s largest freestanding arch.
+See this iconic arch on a 3-mile roundtrip hike but go really early in the morning to beat the crowds.
+At 64 feet high and 45 feet wide, it’s Arches National Park’s largest freestanding arch.
 Along the way, you’ll pass the Wolfe Ranch cabin and Native American petroglyphs.
 Arrive early to get a parking spot and to avoid heat and crowds.